-Roni Faciane is a certified life coach, and former Lipstick Bounty Hunter, who advocates for improved protections for abused children, better funded police and prison reforms, decriminalization of sex work and better understanding of the dangers of media disinformation.
+Roni Faciane is a certified life coach, and former Lipstick Bounty Hunter, who advocates for improved protections for abused children, better funded police and prison reforms, decriminalization of sex work and understanding the dangers of media disinformation.
 After facing a lawsuit for $52 million for the arrest of a bail client turned murderer, the deaths of two women sex workers she helped to arrest, and prosecuting her daughter's abusers, Roni devoted herself to advocating for victims who are often ignored, silenced and judged by powerful entities who thrive on the pain of others for profit.

-Her experience as a former bounty hunter and prison guard giver her a unique perspective on victims and criminals.
+Her experience as a former bounty hunter and prison guard give her a unique perspective on victims and criminals.
 She helped arrest wayward bail clients, mostly fugitives, in Southern California, but is best known for the attempted capture of a bail client in 2013.
 A video of Roni and the owners of Lipstick Bail Bonds pursuing him went viral, generating national and international attention.
 The bail client sued both Roni and Lipstick for $52 million.
 He claimed Roni blinded him with a rubber bullet during the attempt and that the women used excessive force violating his civil rights.

 Following the flood of media interest in that case, Roni visited the California State Senate in Sacramento to discuss amending some of the language in the bail laws.
 She also met with both the Riverside County Sheriff's Department and Board Members at the Academy for the Department of Corrections to advocate for changes to training programs for bounty hunters.